 This salad is made with a handful of wholesome ingredients ideal to mark the culmination of summer.

-Figs are seasonal, and therefor not always available.
+Figs are seasonal, and therefore not always available.
 We are coming into figs in August and September, so check your grocer often for these purple delights.
 They add a staggering amount of flavor to just about every dish and are plentiful in vitamins A and C, and a good source of both potassium and iron.

 Sweet Potato & Steak Salad with Carolina Mustard Vinaigrette will soon be on repeat in your kitchen, too because it does not involve much prep work, and is handy for that night you forget to marinate your steak.

 This late summer Sweet Potato & Steak Salad with Carolina Mustard Vinaigrette boasts all the hallmarks requisite to round out a deliciously hearty and wholesome meal.
 Roasted sweet potatoes tinged with a hint of salt and thinly sliced grilled filet are accompanied by fragrant ripe figs, paper thin slices of red onion, and exquisite cave-aged Roquefort.
 A sweet and tangy homemade Carolina mustard vinaigrette finishes the profile.
 This flavor combination immediately reminds the senses that autumn is around the corner.